 3. SMS has a 6-8 times higher response rates than email (Cellit)

-Compared to any other way of getting your message across, SMS open and response rates are one of the marvels of the marketing world.
+Despite this, compared to email, SMS open and response rates are one of the marvels of the marketing world.

 4. Reports of the death of SMS have been greatly exaggerated